-Research is clearly stipulated in the mission of universities as one of the main activities, compared to teaching universities, where it is restricted to the obligatory research component of master's programmes.
-Since master and doctoral programmes are implemented in 84% of Georgian HEIs (the rest represented by colleges, offering only bachelors and higher professional education programmes), research is an integral part of university life.
+Research is clearly stipulated in the mission of universities as one of the main activities, compared to teaching universities, where it is restricted the obligatory research to component of Master programmes.
+Since doctoral and programmes implemented in 89 % of Georgian HEIs (the rest represented by colleges, offering only Bachelor and higher professional education programmes), research is an integral part of university life.